B2Bitcoin/beBOP/README.md

 - `BITCOIN_RPC_URL` - The RPC url for the bitcoin node, defaults to http://127.0.0.1:8332
 - `BITCOIN_RPC_USER` - The RPC user
 - `BITCOIN_RPC_PASSWORD` - The RPC password
+- `LND_REST_URL` - The LND Rest interface URL, defaults to http://127.0.0.1:8080
+- `LND_MACAROON_PATH` - Where the credentials for lnd are located.
+For example, `~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon`.
+Leave empty if lnd runs with `--no-macaroons`, or if you're using `LND_MACAROON_VALUE`
+- `LND_MACAROON_VALUE` - Upper-case hex-encoded represenetation of the LND macaroon.
+Leave empty if lnd runs with `--no-macaroons`, or if you're using `LND_MACAROON_PATH`
 - `MONGODB_URL` - The connection URL to the MongoDB replicaset
 - `MONGODB_DB` - The DB name, defaulting to "bootik"
 - `S3_BUCKET` - The name of the bucket for the S3-compatible object storage